Unity-Technologies/ml-agents/docs/Tutorial-Custom-Trainer-Plugin.md

 ```

-Update the model and return  the a dictionary including calculated losses and updated decay learning rate:
+Finally update the model and return the a dictionary including calculated losses and updated decay learning rate:

 ```python